 - Request KP collaborators if not already identified

-Once your pre-application has been approved, you will be invited to submit an application.
-For reference, please see the Application below.
+Once your pre-application has been approved, you will be invited to submit an application through the KP Research Bank Access Portal.
+For reference only, please see the Application below.

 Contact the Access Administrator